 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of ON Semiconductor Corporation (ON) and MicroVision, Inc. (MVIS), based on their most recent performance metrics.
+Below is a comparative table summarizing the strengths and weaknesses of ON Semiconductor Corporation (ON) and MicroVision, Inc. (MVIS).

 |---|---|---|